TheGanziliss/IOT_MQTT/README.md

 # Running The APP

-- As demonstrated below, the application is designed to retrieve real-time data from a specified investment website link at regular intervals in order to provide the most up-to-date information for analysis and decision-making purposes.
+- As demonstrated below, the application is it takes the data under the specified topics and saves it to the database.

 <p>
     <img src="/Images/mqttServer.jpg" width="65%" height="65%">